Rainbow spanning structures in graph and hypergraph systems: Introduction

 \subsection{Rainbow extremal graph theory}

 A natural variant of the extremal problems concerns rainbow substructures in edge-colored graphs.
-From our knowledge two types of host graphs have been studied: one class is the properly edge-colored graphs, which has been first considered by Keevash et al.~\cite{MR2286514} -- they initiated a systematic study of the rainbow Tur\'{a}n number, where for a fixed $H$ and an integer $n$, the \emph{rainbow Tur\'{a}n number for $H$} is the maximum number of edges in a properly edge-colored graph on $n$ vertices which does not contain a rainbow $H$; the other class is the edge-colored multi-graphs, which is equivalent to the graph system language in the abstract, and is the main object of this paper.
+From our knowledge two types of host graphs have been studied: one class is the properly edge-colored graphs, which was first considered by Keevash, Mubayi, Sudakov, and Verstra\"{e}te~\cite{MR2286514} -- they initiated a systematic study of the rainbow Tur\'{a}n number, where for a fixed $H$ and an integer $n$, the \emph{rainbow Tur\'{a}n number for $H$} is the maximum number of edges in a properly edge-colored graph on $n$ vertices which does not contain a rainbow $H$; the other class is the edge-colored multi-graphs, which is equivalent to the graph system language in the abstract, and is the main object of study in this paper.
 Although the two problems are different, a common scheme can be formulated as below.
-A $k$-uniform hypergraph, \emph{k}-\emph{graph} for short, is a pair $H=(V(H), E(H))$, where $V(H)$ is a finite set of vertices and $E(H)\subseteq \binom{V(H)}{k}$.
+A $k$-uniform hypergraph, \emph{k}-\emph{graph} for short, is a pair $H=(V, E)$, where $V$ is a finite set of vertices and $E\subseteq \binom{V}{k}$.
 We identify a hypergraph $H$ with its edge set, writing $e\in H$ for $e\in E(H)$.
 We write \emph{subgraph} instead of sub-$k$-graph or subhypergraph for brevity.